kaisadilla/judith/.info/spec.md

 ```

 ## Union type
-A union type defines a type that is the union of several types.
+A union type defines a type that is one of several types.
 As such, a relationship is established between the Union type and the types it's derived from, where all of the derived types are also the Union type, and the Union type could be any of the derived types.

 ```judith
 var id: Num | String = 36 -- valid, as "Num" is a member of "Num | String".